Jigme Namgyal (Bhutan): Early life

-The Raven Crown
+Raven Crown

-While Jigme Namgyal was the Zimpon (Chamberlain) of Trongsa, he met his root Lama, Jangchub Tsundru (1817–1856).
+While Jigme Namgyal was the Zimpon (Chamberlain) of Trongsa, he met his root Lama, Jangchub Tsundru.
 Lama Jangchub Tsundru had a significant influence on him as a spiritual companion.
 The Lama designed the sacred Raven Crown for Jigme Namgyal.
 The Raven Crown symbolized the Kings of Bhutan since then.

-The Duar Wars 1864–65
+Duar Wars 1864–65

 As the Trongsa Penlop, from 1853 to 1870, Jigme Namgyal was concerned about the festering tension between British India and Bhutan over the Assam Duars and Bengal Duars, which were the most fertile part of Bhutan in those days.
 For economic reason, and to secure the borders of their empire, the British attempted to extend their boundaries up to the foothills of Bhutan.
 The Assam Duars were annexed in 1841 although a formal treaty ceding it did not take place until 1865.
 In 1864, the British unilaterally declared that, in addition to the Assam Duars that were already annexed, the Bengal Duars would be annexed permanently.
 Following this, the British sent forces to occupy vital passes into Bhutan such as Deothang, Sidli and Buxa.
 Jigme Namgyal launched a counter offensive with about 5000 men and succeeded in dislodging the British Imperial Force at Deothang.

 He was successful in the January and February 1865 attacks on the British outpost in Deothang.
 However, later that year Bhutan was forced to sign the Treaty of Sinchula, 1865.
 The treaty brought stability to the relationship between the two countries.
 The Duars were incorporated permanently into the British Empire and an annual subsidy of Rs 50,000 to Bhutan was instituted from that year.